 Dormitories and Dining Hall:

 If you plan to live in the dormitory you must contact OIMB to reserve a space.
-The undergraduate dormitories at OIMB are individual or double rooms with a bed, desk, chest of drawers, wardrobe, and bookshelves.
+The undergraduate dormitories at OIMB are individual or double rooms with a bed, desk, chest of drawers, and wardrobes.
 You will need an Ethernet card and cable for a wired connection or wireless card for wireless connection, if you bring your own computer.
 Meals are served daily in the dining hall and good food is a tradition at OIMB.
 Laundry facilities are available and pets are not allowed on the OIMB campus.

 Information for Students Living in the Dorms in Eugene: